Shiva-gsk/SSL-admin-task/README.md

 We can switch to newly created user using the command ``su - appuser``

-Now Initially I thought that I might get app from app and SHA256 signature using wget but it didn't worked well.
-So I used FileZilla to transfer the download app on windows to my VM.
+Now Initially I thought that I might get app and SHA256 signature using wget but it didn't worked well.
+So I used FileZilla to transfer the downloaded app on windows to my VM.

 To check signature we need to edit signature.
 So I switched to sudo user and edited the signature to include name of app at last like